 There are several interesting aspects to this.
-Firstly, Van Elle Holdings gave out a profit warning last week, and can be considered at least broadly similar and yet its share price gained.
-Like that warning, Nexus also gave information of a very promising order book but this seems to have been given short shrift by the markets.
+Firstly, Van Elle Holdings gave out a profit warning last week, and can be considered at least broadly similar.
+Nexus has also given information of a very promising order book but this seems to have been given short shrift by the markets.
 Looking at current prices, Van Elle seems to have gone from strength to strength and is up 35% from the warning.

 Another point is that Nexus carries a Stockopedia rating of 98, which goes to show that no company is safe.
 Only Plus500 (99) and Royal Mail (98) have been at higher or equal rating when a profit warning has hit.
 Both these companies share prices are well under the price at warning as well.

-The current warning from Nexus comes almost exactly a year since the last one, which also knocked the share price in the region of 25%.
-In these type of industries, profit warnings seem to be almost built into operations, with the same factors coming up time and time again such as contract delays, difficulties in fulfilment.
-This is a double-edged sword for investors, on one hand these type of companies tend to never be amazingly successful as margins are hemmed in to an extent.
+The current warning from Nexus comes almost exactly a year since the last one.
+This also knocked the share price in the region of 25%.
+In these type of industries, profit warnings seem to be almost built into operations.
+The same factors coming up time and time again such as contract delays, difficulties in fulfilment.
+This is a double-edged sword for investors.
+On one hand these type of companies tend to never be amazingly successful as margins are hemmed in to an extent.
 On the other hand, relative to earnings they are some of the cheapest investments on the market and many have solid balance sheets and pay a good dividend yield.

 The warning seems to take the ‘good news, bad news’ type.
 First the good: